kabust/TaskFlow-Web-App/README.md

 <br>
 (You would need to wait for ~1 minute for the server to wake up)

-<i>If you don't want to register you can use following credentials:</i>
+<i>If you don't want to register you can use the following credentials:</i>

 * <i>Login: tester</i>
 * <i>Password: Sandbox!1</i>